 Enjoy Tacos and Tamales

 For lunch, head to one of the many restaurants serving up fresh tacos and tamales.
 Los Hernandez, a tiny James Beard award-winning restaurant in Union Gap, serves up homemade tamales using a traditional family recipe.
 Specialties include pork and chicken tamales and seasonal asparagus tamales in the spring.
-Tammy’s Mexican Restaurant serves up classics, while JJ’s Birrieria and Antojitos showcases their succulent birria in queso tacos and ramen for a fun twist.
-Find even more restaurants on the Taco & Tamale Trail, which was created by Yakima Valley Tourism in partnership with the Central Washington Hispanic Chamber of Commerce.
+Tammy’s Mexican Restaurant serves up classics, while JJ’s Birrieria and Antojitos showcase their succulent birria in queso tacos and ramen for a fun twist.
+For more delicious options, check out the Taco & Tamale Trail, which was created in partnership with the Central Washington Hispanic Chamber of Commerce.

 Visit the Yakima Valley Museum

 Dive into the area’s history with a visit to the Yakima Valley Museum.
-Located in Yakima’s beautiful Franklin Park, this museum offers exhibits on the area’s natural history, culture, early city life, and the fruit industry.
+Located in Franklin Park, this museum offers exhibits on the area’s natural history, culture, early city life, and the fruit industry.
 Collections include everything from agricultural equipment and horse-powered vehicles to curiosities collected by residents.
-Closed Sunday-Monday.

 Day 3